Harisene/tech-balance-assignment/README.md

-# Welcome to my TechBalacne Assignment #
+# Welcome to my TechBalance Assignment #

 Please follow the below steps to run this project.